avalon60/ctk_theme_builder/docs/CTkThemeBuilderUserGuide-3.1.md

 #### Export Theme
 When selected, causes an Export theme dialogue to appear.
 When selecting a theme from the option (drop-down) menu, a navigation dialogue is presented and you can choose a directory to export the theme to.
 If you export another theme, within the same dialogue instance, the last location you exported to is remembered and the dialogue will start from there.

+Once you have selected the export location, click the _Export_ button to proceed with the export.

 The default export location whenever the dialogue is launched, will be your *Downloads* directory, should one exist.
 Failing this it will be your home directory.

 #### Import Theme